Tembien

 Tembien (Tigrigna: ተምቤን) is a historic region in Tigray Region and former provinces of Ethiopia.
 It is a mountainous area of that country.
 During the reforms in 1994–95, the old provinces were replaced with regions, zones and woredas.
 The area of the former province is now split over the woredas of Dogua Tembien and Kola Tembien.

-It was located east of the Semien Province and north of Abergele, a historic district of the Begemder province.
-On the east, it was bordered by the Enderta Province.
+It was located east of the Semien Province, north of Abergele, and on the east, it was bordered by the Enderta Province.

 The original capital of the province was Melfa, west of the current town of Hagere Selam; later on Abiy Addi, nowadays located in Kola Tembien (Lower Tembien), became the capital.
 The region reached a highpoint in the Tsatsen mountains at 2828 meters above sea level, just south of Hagere Selam.

 Prehistory

 Tembien holds numerous prehistoric sites, which have been dated to the Middle Stone Age in Ayninbirkekin, or Pastoral Neolithic in Aregen and Menachek.